What is Enterprise Value?

 Alphabet (Google) has a cash and cash equivalents of $16,549mn.

-Once we have populated all the required data in the excel sheet, we can calculate enterprise value by using the formula
+Once we have populated all the required data in the excel sheet, we can calculate Enterprise value using the formula.

 Why use Enterprise Value?

-This is especially because it also takes the other major implications into account that the acquirer will have to deal with as the new owner of the acquired company.
+This is mainly because it also takes the other significant implications into account that the acquirer will have to deal with as the new owner of the acquired company.
 The following two paragraphs will easily make you understand this concept.

 Similarly, all the cash on the balance sheet of the acquired company will also then go to the hands of the acquirer company.
-So the acquirer company can use that cash to pay out the debt or to meet any other liabilities of the company.
-So the amount of cash, present on the acquired company’s balance sheet, needs to be subtracted in order to arrive at the correct theoretical value of the company.
+So the acquirer company can use that cash to pay out the debtorDebtorA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. to meet any other liabilities of the company.
+So the amount of cash present on the acquired company’s balance sheet needs to be subtracted in order to arrive at the correct theoretical value of the company.

-The above two paragraphs clearly explain why all the debt gets added to while all the cash and cash equivalents get subtracted from the Market Capitalization value while we calculate the Enterprise value.
+The above two paragraphs clearly explain why all the debt gets added to while all the cash and cash equivalents get subtracted from the Market Capitalization value while we do the Enterprise value Calculation.

 Suppose a company ABC is considering the acquisition of another company XYZ.
 Now, what amount to be paid should ABC have in mind for this purpose?
-Or, what is the Enterprise Value of XYZ if it has the following financial details?
+Or, what is the Enterprise Value / Firm value of XYZ if it has the following financial details?